 - Heart disease is the leading cause of death among women.

-- An estimated 90% of women have at least one risk factor for heart disease.
+- Most women have at least one risk factor for heart disease.

 - Heart attack symptoms can be different for women than for men.

 - Younger women with heart disease are more likely to die than men of the same age with heart disease.
 It is especially important for women and their doctors to be aware of early risk detection for primary prevention.

 - Despite being the #1 killer, only 13% of women surveyed by the American Heart Association (AHA) thought heart disease was their biggest health risk.
 Awareness may be a barrier to timely assessment and treatment.